JeromeDane/hearthstone-log-reader/README.md

 # [WORK IN PROGRESS]

-This fork is a work in progress and is currently still under development and currently buggy.
-Will be fixed/updated soon.
+This fork is a work in progress and is currently still under heavy development.
+Stay tuned for updates.

 ## Credits

-This is a fork of [chevex-archived/hearthstone-log-watcher](https://github.com/chevex-archived/hearthstone-log-watcher) at `v3.0.1`.
-It is an attempt to add a lot more functionality out of the box.
-This may have been beyond the scope of the original project, and I wanted to be able hack this as needed for my own work, which is why I created a fork instead of submitting pull requests.
-All credit for the base log file reading and initial parsing methods goes to the original authors.
+This project is a heavily modified fork of [chevex-archived/hearthstone-log-watcher](https://github.com/chevex-archived/hearthstone-log-watcher), which I used to bootstrap my log file monitoring and initial parsing code.
+This fork adds functionality that may be beyond the scope of the original project.
+I also wanted to be able hack this as needed for my own work, which is why a fork was created instead of submitting pull requests.
+All credit for the base log file reading and initial parsing methods goes to the authors of the [original fork](https://github.com/chevex-archived/hearthstone-log-watcher).

-## OUTDATED DOCUMENTATION ...

-Everything below this is a bit outdated.
-New features still need to be documented tests need to be updated.
-I will update all of this soon.

 ## Prerequisites